Coupling of homogeneous and heterogeneous melting kinetics in polycrystalline materials: Abstract

 \section{Abstract}

-Melting kinetics of polycrystallines is analyzed on the basis of a new model which explicitly couples homogeneous and heterogeneous melting mechanisms.
+Melting kinetics of polycrystalline materials is analyzed on the basis of a new model which explicitly couples homogeneous and heterogeneous melting mechanisms.
 The distinct feature of this approach lies in its ability to evaluate not only grain-size-distribution effects on the overall melting kinetics but also competitions between the two melting mechanisms.
-For the first time, we reveal the three-part structure of temperature-time-transformation diagrams for melting of polycrystallines, through which it is possible to determine a critical temperature across which the dominant melting mechanism switches.
+For the first time, we reveal the three-part structure of temperature-time-transformation diagrams for melting of polycrystalline materials, through which it is possible to determine a critical temperature across which the dominant melting mechanism switches.
 The critical temperature increases as the mean-grain-diameter decreases following a negative power-law.
+The results are qualitatively consistent with experimental observations.